How to Repair Cracked or Damaged Grout Between Tiles

 Grout fails because it's porous and sits in the one place where water, temperature swings, and movement converge.
 Cracks let water behind the tile, and water is your enemy—it turns into mold, loosens adhesive, and eventually rots substrate.
 The good news is that regrout repair is straightforward and doesn't require a professional.
 You're just clearing out the old, dead material and replacing it with fresh grout that will harden and seal the joint again.
 This repair works on shower walls, bathroom floors, kitchen backsplashes, and any tiled surface where grout has failed.
 The scope matters.
 A single cracked line running through grout joints calls for targeted removal and regrout.
 Wide cracks, spalling, or grout that crumbles when you touch it means full joint removal and replacement.
 Either way, you'll spend a weekend on this, and the result is a watertight, lasting repair.

-2. Remove old grout with a grout saw or rotary tool.
+- Excavate the Dead Grout.
 Use a manual grout saw for isolated repairs—place the blade in the joint, angle it slightly, and saw back and forth with steady pressure.
 For larger areas, a rotary tool with a grout-removal bit is faster and more uniform.
 Work the entire length of the damaged joint, keeping the blade centered in the grout line.
 Remove grout to a consistent depth—aim for at least 1/4 inch.
 Blow out dust as you go with compressed air or a shop vac.

-5. Pack grout into the joint with a grout float.
+- Force Grout Home.
 Hold a grout float (the trowel with rubber face) at a 45-degree angle to the tile surface.
 Load grout onto the float and force it into the joint using firm, diagonal strokes.
 Go in both directions along the joint length so you're packing grout from above and beside.
 Don't worry about smoothness yet—your goal is to fill the void completely with no voids or air pockets.
 Overfill slightly so grout sits proud of the tile surface.

-7. Clean excess grout and cure properly.
+- Wait, Don't Shower.
 Once grout firms up (30–45 minutes), use a damp sponge in circular motions to wipe tile faces clean.
 Rinse the sponge between passes.
 Do not overwork the joints—gentle passes only.
 After cleanup, don't let water run on the repair for at least 24 hours.
 Keep the area dry and undisturbed.
 Grout cure time varies by type; standard grout takes 48–72 hours before it can handle moisture.
 Epoxy grout cures faster—check the bag.